tan7271/RoboEvalGradio/README.md

    - Copy the token

 2. **Configure Space Secrets**:
-   - In your HF Space: Settings → Repository secrets
+   - In your HF Space: Settings → Variables and secrets
-   - Add secret: `GH_TOKEN` = your GitHub token
+   - Add a **secret** (not a variable): `GH_TOKEN` = your GitHub token
+   - **Important for Docker builds**: The secret will be automatically passed as a build argument to the Dockerfile
-   - The Space will use this to install from your private RoboEval repo
+   - The Space will use this to install from your private RoboEval repo during the Docker build

 3. **Checkpoint Access**:
    - Upload your Pi0 checkpoint to the Space